-Active Shooter Command and Control: Beyond the 60-Minutes™
+Active Assailant Command and Control: Beyond the 60-Minutes™

-Active shooter events continue to plague the United States.
+Active shooter and active assailant events continue to plague the United States.
 Since 2009, the number of active shooter events in the United States has tripled and the lethality has increased 600 percent.
 The vast majority of public safety active shooter response training focus on the critical actions to take in the first 60 minutes of the event.
 These actions primarily focus on threat neutralization and patient care.
 Very few training courses focus on the aftermath of these events.
 However, more and more public scrutiny now focuses on the ways that public safety agencies respond after threat neutralization and patient care.

 There are components that are critical to the success of witness interview and debrief locations.
 This course examines case law to see if it is legal to detain a witness for interview.
 In addition, this course looks at different witness interview best practices, including documentation and repeat interviews.
 This course also looks at best practice recommendations for creating and managing Notification/ Reunification Centers.

-Active shooter events have demonstrated numerous crime scene considerations.
+Active assailant events have demonstrated numerous crime scene considerations.
 In this course, the necessity and distance requirements for cordons will be discussed.
 This course will also present hostile event crime scene consideration recommendation from the FBI’s Evidence Response Team Unit.
 In addition, there is a need for secondary crime scene documentation for all personal effects left behind by people fleeing.
 The instructor will give examples from active shooter events at malls, airports, and hospitals to demonstrate the complexity magnitude of personal effects left behind.

-There are many considerations involving the location of the shooting after the event.
+There are many considerations involving the location of the attack after the event.
 After many significant active shooter events, the locations have either undergone extensive renovations or were demolished.
 However, there are numerous considerations when deciding what to do with a location after an event.